AikidoSec/firewall-python/docs/background_process.md

-# How the Python Firewall Handles Communication
+# How Aikido Zen for Python Handles Communication

-The Python firewall utilizes Inter-Process Communication (IPC) to facilitate communication between threads and processes.
+Aikido Zen for Python utilizes Inter-Process Communication (IPC) to facilitate communication between threads and processes.
 ## Explainer on IPC

 Inter-Process Communication (IPC) is a mechanism that enables processes to exchange data and synchronize their actions.
 In Python, IPC is crucial for coordinating tasks in multi-process applications, where processes do not share memory.